kptdev/kpt/docs/quick-start-guides/producer-quick-start-guide.md

 kpt provides several commands that can be helpful during the process of creating and updating kpt packages.

-To list all the resources in your package, use `kpt cfg tree wordpress`.\
+To list all the resources in your package, use `kpt cfg tree nginx`.\
-To show the manifests for all the resources in the package, use `kpt cfg cat wordpress`
+To show the manifests for all the resources in the package, use `kpt cfg cat nginx`

 To make it easy for consumers to customize the package, it is possible to add setters:\
-`$ kpt cfg create-setter wordpress image 5.3.2-php7.2-apache --type "string" --field "image"`\
+`$ kpt cfg create-setter nginx image nginx:1.7.9 --type "string" --field "image"`\
 This makes it possible for consumers to easily customize a package.

 It is also possible to list all the available setters in a package:\
-`$ kpt cfg list-setters wordpress`
+`$ kpt cfg list-setters nginx`